-E28 Exterior Access Exterior access: Must be provided at the specified rate and allow for effective management of pathogenic contamination and maintenance of vegetation and ground; Must be provided with perimeter fences and as appropriate cover/ screening to discourage contact with predators, rodents, and wild birds; The land must be maintained with active management to remedy damaged or sodden ground and to allow vegetation to regrow as the climate allows in order to provide an appropriate cover of living vegetation; and In particular, the area near the house must be carefully designed and managed to help ensure that it is well-drained to limit mud and damaged ground (surfaces such as gravel should be considered in these areas).
-O Yes O No O N/A /25 giouna (surraces such as graver should be considered in these areas).
+E28 Exterior Access Exterior access: Must be provided at the specified rate and allow for effective management of pathogenic contamination and maintenance of vegetation and ground; Must be provided with perimeter fences and as appropriate cover/screening to discourage contact with predators, rodents, and wild birds; The land must be maintained with active management to remedy damaged or sodden ground and to allow vegetation to regrow as the climate allows in order to provide an appropriate cover of living vegetation; and In particular, the area near the house must be carefully designed and managed to help ensure that it is well-drained to limit mud and damaged ground (surfaces such as gravel should be considered in these areas).
+O Yes O No O N/A /25 ----- -- ------------------------ -----

-Free-Ra ange and Pasture Systems of Exterior Access ≻ Au ditor note: select only one of the following categories as applicable.
-Free-Ra ange to be considered as an American Humane CertifiedTM Free-Range sites must meet the following requirements.
-Where access is provided, - ge areas: Must be provided at a minimum rate of: 1 acre of range per every 2,000 hens (21.8 square feet ^{per} bird) total available acreage including portions of the range fenced off temporarily for regrowth of vegetation; Of this total, at least one quarter (5.45 square feet per bird) must be available at any one time whenever birds have access to the exterior; and Temporary restrictions to the access of the remaining total required area must be for resting/reseeding/management of ground.
-Must have active management of damaged ground, including resting and reseeding of ground to encourage regrowth of vegetation when the climate allows; Must be provided with drinking water in the outdoor area; Must have a perimeter that extends no more than 400 yards from the house; Must provide access to a well-drained area for the hens to rest while outside; and Must provide partial overhead cover, either natural or manmade, and a sufficiently large shaded area so that the hens using the exterior space O Yes / 07 E29 are able to spread out to cool off.
-O No O N/A /25 Pasture to be considered as an American Humane CertifiedTM Pasture (Pastured, -based, etc.) system, sites must meet the following requirements.
-Where is provided, pasture areas: Must be provided at a minimum rate of: \square 2 1⁄2 acres of pasture per every 1,000 hens (108.9 square feet per bird) total available acreage including portions of the ranger fenced off temporarily for regrowth of vegetation; Of this total, at least one quarter (27.2 square feet per bird) must be available at any one time whenever birds have access to the exterior; and Temporary restrictions to the access of the remaining total required area must be for resting/reseeding/management of ground.
-Must be provided with a substantial cover of living vegetation; Must have active management of damaged ground, including resting and reseeding of ground to encourage regrowth of vegetation when the climate allows; Must be provided with drinking water in the outdoor area; Must have a perimeter that extends no more than 400 yards from the house or mobile shelter; Must provide access to a well-drained area for the hens to rest while outside; and Must provide partial overhead cover, either natural or manmade, and a sufficiently large shaded so that the hens using the exterior spaces are able to spread out to cool off.
+Free-Ra ange and Pasture Systems of Exterior Access Au ditor note: select only one of the following categories as applicable.
+Free-Ra ange · to be considered as an American Humane CertifiedTM Free-Range sites must meet the following requirements.
+Where access is provided, free-rar ige areas: Must be provided at a minimum rate of: 1 acre of range per every 2,000 hens (21.8 square feet per bird) total available acreage including portions of the range fenced off temporarily for regrowth of vegetation; Of this total, at least one quarter (5.45 square feet per bird) must be available at any one time whenever birds have access to the exterior; and Temporary restrictions to the access of the remaining total required area must be for resting/reseeding/management of ground.
+Must have active management of damaged ground, including resting and reseeding of ground to encourage regrowth of vegetation when the climate allows; Must be provided with drinking water in the outdoor area; Must have a perimeter that extends no more than 400 yards from the house; Must provide access to a well-drained area for the hens to rest while outside; and E29 Must provide partial overhead cover, either natural or manmade, and a sufficiently large shaded area so that the hens using the exterior space are able to spread out to cool off.
+O Yes O No /25 O N/A Pasture Pasture to be considered as an American Humane Certified TM Pasture ( Pastured, b-based, etc. ) system, sites must meet the following requirements.
+Where is provided, pasture areas: Must be provided at a minimum rate of: 2 1⁄2 acres of pasture per every 1,000 hens (108.9 square feet per bird) total available acreage including portions of the ranger fenced off temporarily for regrowth of vegetation; Of this total, at least one quarter (27.2 square feet per bird) must be available at any one time whenever birds have access to the exterior; and Temporary restrictions to the access of the remaining total required area must be for resting/reseeding/management of ground.
+Must be provided with a substantial cover of living vegetation; Must have active management of damaged ground, including resting and reseeding of ground to encourage regrowth of vegetation when the climate allows; Must be provided with drinking water in the outdoor area; Must have a perimeter that extends no more than 400 yards from the house or mobile shelter; Must provide partial overhead cover, either natural or manmade, and a sufficiently large shaded so that the hens using the exterior spaces are able to spread out to cool off.